 German genealogists can be hard to shop for during a special occasion or for the holidays.
 After all, you can’t wrap an archive or cemetery (yet!).
 But never fear!
 We’ve put together this German genealogy book list for the Deutsche researchers in your family.

 Give your loved ones a crash-course lesson in German genealogy with these helpful how-to research guides.
-And, better yet, all but one of these titles cost less than $30.

 - The Family Tree German Genealogy Guide: How to Trace Your German Ancestry in Europe by James M. Beidler (Family Tree Books, 2014): At the risk of tooting my own horn, I mention this book, a complete guide to researching ancestors in Germany.
 In it, you’ll learn how to trace your immigrant ancestor back to Germany, plus how to use a host of records from both the United States and the old country.

 - Trace Your German Roots Online: A Complete Guide to German Genealogy Websites by James M. Beidler (Family Tree Books, 2016): This companion to the German Genealogy Guide shares how to research for German ancestry on websites big and small, including Ancestry.com, FamilySearch.org, Genealogy.net, and Archion.de.